windmill-labs/windmilldocs/docs/core_concepts/9_worker_groups/index.md

 # Workers and Worker Groups

-## Workers

 Workers are autonomous processes that run one script at a time using the full machines resources available to them.
+They are at the basis of [Windmill's architecture](../../misc/10_architecture/index.md).

 Workers pull [jobs](../20_jobs/index.md) from the queue of jobs in the order of their `scheduled_for` datetime as long as it is in the past.
 As soon as a worker pulls